Loulan Pitre Jr.: Background

 Loulan Pitre Jr. attended the highly selective Telluride Association Summer Program in 1978 and was selected as a Presidential Scholar in 1979, one of 121 nationwide.
 He was also a National Merit Scholar and is an Eagle Scout.
 He graduated from South Lafourche High School in 1979.

 Pitre Jr. was educated at both Harvard University (A.B. magna cum laude, 1983) and Harvard Law School (J.D., 1986) in Cambridge, Massachusetts.
 At Harvard College, Pitre served as co-chair of Dunster House's House Committee, its student governing body.
 While in law school, Pitre was selected for a judicial clerkship on the United States Court of Appeals for the Fifth Circuit by the late Judge Albert Tate Jr., but Judge Tate died before the term of the clerkship.
 Pitre's Harvard Law School classmates elected him permanent class secretary, and he gave the class address at commencement.
 He has served on the board of directors of the Harvard Alumni Association and as president of the Harvard Club of Louisiana.

 Legislative elections

 As Pitre completed his eight years in the legislature, the Governor-Elect appointed Loulan as Chair of the Transition Advisory Group on Coastal Restoration and Flood Control.
-Shortly after Pitre left the state House in 2008, he changed his voter registration to Independent.